‘Trusting in God; Growing in Wisdom’

 Home Reading expectations are detailed below, but should your child express and interest in a particular author, series or genre, please let us know and we would be delighted to order books from our library partners free of charge.
 Visits to your local library are also encouraged!

-PE will be happening twice a week and the pupils will need to come into school in their PE kit.
+PE will be happening one a Tuesday and the pupils will need to come into school in their PE kit.
+Forest School is on Wednesday.
+Please come in warm clothes and your uniform in a back to change into after.

 Homework